Nonlinear2/Bread-Engine/readme.md

 go movetime 5000
 ```

 and the engine will return the best move.
 You can find more details on the [uci protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html) webpage.
-Please note that only the main commands are supported.

-Besides the main engine build, you can also build some utility code to:
-- tune some engine parameters
-- benchmark the engine
+## Run the engine on a chess graphical interface:
-- run a search for a given fen
-- run tests

-These can all be built using cmake.
+### Cute chess
+You can download cute chess [here](https://github.com/cutechess/cutechess/releases).
+To add the engine select: tools -> settings -> engines -> + -> command, and choose the engine's executable.

+To play a game against the engine, select: game -> new and choose the settings you want.

+## Build the project yourself

+***You need Cmake and a C++ compiler installed.***

+The build has been tested using compilers MSVC 19.38, Clang 17.0 and GCC 13.1.

+### Windows

+To build the project yourself, you can use cmake: clone the repository, open a command line, navigate to the project's root directory and type `mkdir build`, `cd build`, `cmake ..`, `cmake --build . --target release --config release`.
+This will generate a build folder with the executable.

+### Linux

+Run the script `compile_script_for_linux.sh`.
+The executable will be generated in the `build` folder.

 # Technical details
 in this section we provide an overview of the search algorithm, and the main engine features.
 The explanations are very high level, so feel free to search more details on other resources.